moyano83/High-Performance-Spark/README.md

 This means materializing the RDD by storing it in memory on the executors to be used during the current job.
 There is 5 properties that controls each storage options passed to the `persist(StorageLevel)`.
 Calling `cache` is the same as calling `persist()` which uses the default MEMORY_ONLY:

     * useDisk: The partitions that doesn't fit in memory are stored in Disk, all options that contains DISK activates this flag.
-    * useMemory:The RDD will be stored in memory or be directly written to disk (only DISK_ONLY sets this flag to false).
+    * useMemory:The RDD will be stored in memory or will be written to disk (only DISK_ONLY sets this flag to false).
     * useOfHeap: The RDD will be stored outside the executor (for example in S3).
     * deserialized: The RDD will be stored as deserialized java objects.
 This is activated with options that contains _SER like MEMORY_ONLY_SER.
     * replication: Integer that controls the number of copies persisted into the cluster (defaults to 1).
 Options that ends in 2 like DISK_ONLY_2 stores two copies of the data.